OlgaFlower/datesense-legal/PrivacyPolicy.en.md

 This Privacy Policy explains what data DateSense processes when you use the app.

-DateSense does not collect or transmit your private self-reflection content, personal notes, answers, or relationship entries to our servers for storage or analysis.
-That content remains on your device.
+DateSense does not transmit your private self-reflection content, personal notes, answers, or relationship entries to our servers for storage or analysis as part of app analytics or profiling.
+This content is stored locally on your device.

 To provide account access, app reliability, analytics, and subscription functionality, DateSense does process limited account, technical, and usage-related data as described below.